Water on Mars: Possible subglacial liquid water

-Ground ice
+Ground ice and subsurface ice

 For many years, various scientists have suggested that some Martian surfaces look like periglacial regions on Earth.
 By analogy with these terrestrial features, it has been argued for many years that these may be regions of permafrost.
 This would suggest that frozen water lies right beneath the surface.
 A common feature in the higher latitudes, patterned ground, can occur in a number of shapes, including stripes and polygons.
 On the Earth, these shapes are caused by the freezing and thawing of soil.
 There are other types of evidence for large amounts of frozen water under the surface of Mars, such as terrain softening, which rounds sharp topographical features.
 Evidence from Mars Odyssey's gamma ray spectrometer and direct measurements with the Phoenix lander have corroborated that many of these features are intimately associated with the presence of ground ice.

-In 2017, using the HiRISE camera on board the Mars Reconnaissance Orbiter (MRO), researchers found at least eight eroding slopes showing exposed water ice sheets as thick as 100 meters, covered by a layer of about 1 or 2 meters thick of soil.
+In 2018, using the HiRISE camera on board the Mars Reconnaissance Orbiter (MRO), researchers found at least eight eroding slopes showing exposed water ice sheets as thick as 100 meters, covered by a layer of about 1 or 2 meters thick of soil.
 The sites are at latitudes from about 55 to 58 degrees, suggesting that there is shallow ground ice under roughly a third of the Martian surface.
 This image confirms what was previously detected with the spectrometer on 2001 Mars Odyssey, the ground-penetrating radars on MRO and on Mars Express, and by the Phoenix lander in situ excavation.
-These ice layers hold easily accessible clues about Mars' climate history and make frozen water accessible to future robotic or human explorers.
+These ice layers hold easily accessible clues about Mars's climate history and make frozen water accessible to future robotic or human explorers.
 Some researchers suggested these deposits could be the remnants of glaciers that existed millions of years ago when the planet's spin axis and orbit were different.
-(See section Mars' Ice ages below.)
+(See section Mars's Ice ages below.)
 A more detailed study published in 2019 discovered that water ice exists at latitudes north of 35°N and south of 45°S, with some ice patches only a few centimeters from the surface covered by dust.
 Extraction of water ice at these conditions would not require complex equipment.